 What we don’t: Pockets aren’t mesh-lined; slightly large and baggy fit.

-A direct competitor to the Patagonia Baggies above, The North Face’s Class V Shorts are an ideal choice for hot-weather hiking, water sports, and everyday use.
+A direct competitor to the Patagonia Baggies above, The North Face’s Class V Pathfinder Pull-On Shorts are an ideal choice for hot-weather hiking, water sports, and everyday use.
 Like the Baggies, they feature a nylon build that prioritizes moisture wicking but with a bit of elastane for added stretch, along with an elastic waistband and internal drawcord for dialing in fit.
 In our opinion, the 4-inch inseam also provides a nice middle ground between the 5-inch Baggies and shorter options here.
-Tack on a rear zip pocket (an improvement over Patagonia’s overly simplistic design) and a nice selection of vibrant patterns and colorways, and the Class V Shorts stand out as a fun and well-equipped pick for summer adventuring.
+Tack on a rear zip pocket (an improvement over Patagonia’s overly simplistic design), and a nice selection of vibrant patterns and colorways, and the Class V Shorts stand out as a fun and well-equipped pick for summer adventuring.

-See The North Face Class V Shorts
+See The North Face Class V Pathfinder Pull-On Shorts

-14. Mountain Hardwear Trail Sender Short ($75)
+14. Mountain Hardwear Trail Sender Short ($89)

 Materials: 100% polyester